HMS Queen Elizabeth (1913): Dardanelles

-After the ships of the British and French fleets had shelled the outer forts of the Gallipoli peninsula on November 3, 1914, it was decided to launch a complete amphibious operation in January 1915.
-Therefore, the Admiralty ordered a convoy of 8 ships - including the Queen Elizabeth - to the Dardanelles.
+After the ships of the British and French fleets had shelled the outer forts of the Gallipoli peninsula on 3 November 1914, it was decided to launch a complete amphibious operation in January 1915.
+Therefore, the Admiralty ordered a convoy of eight ships – including Queen Elizabeth – to the Dardanelles.
 She was scheduled to reach the Dardanelles on 15 February.
 But due to an accident off Gibraltar on 12 February, in which she had torn off the blades of one of her turbines and was thus no longer able to travel at more than half speed, her arrival was postponed to 25 February.

 Upon their arrival on 25 February, Queen Elizabeth, together with Agamemnon, Irresistible and Gaulois, launched a new attack with the aim of destroying the outer forts at close range and all the way to the entrance.
 Since the attack on 19 February had shown how little hope there was of permanently disabling a battery by the mere firing of shells, the order for the attacking ships was to destroy every single gun by a direct hit.
 The general plan was for four ships to sail in groups of two to the entrance of the strait, turn around and then attack Cape Helles and Kum Kale with their secondary armament until they reached a distance of about 3,300 yards.

 In pursuance of these orders, Queen Elizabeth anchored 7 miles southwest of the Cape Helles lighthouse, set her sights on Sedd el Bahr and took out the two modern 23 cm guns there.
 During the first week of March, several bombardments of the inner forts proved fruitless.
 On 5 March, Queen Elizabeth fired for four hours from a distance of 13 kilometers at the forts on the European side of the strait, but with almost no effect.
 The next day she fired on Chemenlik, but the Ottomans had moved unnoticed the old pre-dreadnought Hairredin Barbarossa into the strait at Chanak, from where it could fire on Queen Elizabeth.
 The first shells were ignored thinking they were coming from a mobile field howitzer, but to be safe they moved 1 km away from this position.
 When the Ottoman ship's observation post on the coast was discovered, Queen Elizabeth, Agamemmnon and Ocean fired at it with several salvos, but the Ottomans quickly moved to a new position, so Hairredin Barbarossa fired again at Queen Elizabeth, finally hitting her three times below the waterline.
 However, the shells could not penetrate the battleship's belt armor.
 In order to avoid further damage, the ship withdrew from this position.